rayoz12/LiveShoppingListServer/README.md

 set API_KEY in env variable to set the API Token.

-ther server will also run on port 80.
+set APP_PORT in env to set the port the app will run on.